cheeseonamonkey/ObsidanMD-Showcase/RandomSMSLogger/Readme.md

 ![](https://i.imgur.com/WQAgJyO.png)

-Idk, its pretty new to me but I think it can give me an interesting timeline of my communications with people.
-Especially when linked to my Daily pages, or linked with mentions.

-But I might stop it later - I'm still not sure how to feel about logging messages in a .txt file, lol.
+I don't really know what I can ever use it for but it was an interesting idea.
+I might turn it off also - I'm still not sure how to feel about logging messages in a raw txt file, anonymized or no.

----